Buying Real Estate in an IRA or 401(k)

 Using 1031 Exchange, a portfolio can grow through turnover of properties with deferral of capital gains taxes.

-TheCollegeInvestor.com says: “Over the last two centuries, about 90 percent of the world’s millionaires have been created by investing in real estate.
-For the average investor, real estate offers the best way to develop significant wealth.”
+TheCollegeInvestor.com says: “Over the last two centuries, about 90 percent of the world’s millionaires have been created by investing in real estate.”

 Not Just any IRA or 401(k)